PMCC-BioinformaticsCore/janis/docs/toolbuilding/tutorial1.md

-# Tool Tutorial 1 - Wrapping a new tool
+# Tutorial 2 - Wrapping a new tool

 ## Introduction